Benjamin-Riordan/PP1_Kawazaki_NINJA/README.md

 links work as Intended

-Phone and mail to links are still causing issues on ios devices , I have looked into this issue and I cant find the issues
+Phone and mail to links are still causing issues on ios devices, I have looked into this issue and I can't find the issues

 # Crediations and citataions

 ## Images

-* the majority of my images were taken from google or upsplash
+* the majority of my images were taken from google or Unsplash

     * Photo by <a href="https://unsplash.com/@nevergg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">力力摄影日记</a> on <a href="https://unsplash.com/s/photos/kawasaki?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>ninja 400 green